Places to visit in Dnipro, an off-the-beaten-path tourist city East of Ukraine’s Dnipro River

-The Dnipro (Dnieper) River, which originates in Smolensk in Russia and flows out into the Black Sea beyond the Ukrainian city of Kherson, acts as a natural divide between the west and east of Ukraine and we spent about three weeks visiting a few cities and towns east of the river in August 2017.
+The Dnipro (Dnieper) River, which originates in Smolensk in Russia and flows out into the Black Sea beyond the Ukrainian city of Kherson, acts as a natural divide between the west and east of Ukraine and we spent about three weeks visiting a few cities and towns east of the river.
 In this order, we based ourselves in Chernihiv, Dnipro, Zaporizhia, Kharkiv and Poltava.
 This part of our East of the Dnipro River series focuses on our time in the city of Dnipro.

 Known as Dnipropetrovsk (or Dnepropetrovsk in Russian) until May 2016, the city was renamed during the process of decommunisation.
 Thankfully Dnipro is now much easier to pronounce (both the D and the N are pronounced but the N dominates), and is one of Ukraine’s largest cities with a population of around a million.

 From more or less the end of World War II up until the collapse of the Soviet Union in the early 1990s, Dnipro was a closed city.
 Under the control of Yuzhmash, the Ukrainian state-owned aerospace manufacturer (*), a vast production plant was established on the outskirts of the city in order to produce and develop military missiles, rockets and spaceships that would become pivotal in the Space Race between the USSR and the Americans in the 1950s and ’60s.